li0ard/li0ard/README.md

 My name is **Nikolai Konovalov**, also you may know me as **li0ard** (pronounced *Lizard*).
 I'm cryptography engineer, OSS maintainer and eMRTD researcher.

-I ❤️ coffee, Linux, music, books, cryptography and films.
+I ❤️ coffee, Linux, music, books and films.

 Started by writing Discord and Telegram bots, now architect cryptography libraries, building eMRTD tools, and writing articles about my work.